Privacy notice

 Please be aware that all chatbot conversations are transcribed and may not be captured correctly.
 These transcripts are associated with your account if you are logged in.

 Only telephone interactions with our Customer Experience team are recorded and retained for 90 days.
+We rely on legitimate interests to record calls.
 These recordings serve multiple purposes, including internal training, complaint resolution, and potential use as evidence in legal proceedings.

 These recordings are transcribed and the transcripts are kept for the period of the tenancy plus 6 years.
 Transcripts are automated so the accuracy of these transcriptions may vary.
 If you are logged in during the call, these transcripts will be associated with your account.